datagrok-ai/public/help/develop/how-to/develop-custom-viewer.md

 }
 ```

-With these tooltips, users will immediately see the rows that match pre-defined criteria, e.g. rows containing the
+With these tooltips, users will immediately see the rows that match predefined criteria, e.g. rows containing the
 corresponding category, and will be able to select them on click (pay attention to the `handleClick` function in the
 example).
 Plus, other open viewers will highlight the elements that represent the respective row group as you move the
 mouse pointer over the current viewer (you don't need to configure anything, read more about Datagrok's efficient